Gabriele91/rss-soap-server/README.md

 You may need to install these libraries for a correct installation of all dependencies:

 libxsl1-dev
 libxml2-dev
+postgresql
+postgresql-server-dev
+postgresql-server-dev-all

-**Note**: libraries refer on Ubuntu package name, please search an equivalent for yours OS.
+**Note**: library refer on Ubuntu package name, please search an equivalent for yours OS.

 ## How to test